Approximating normally attracting invariant manifolds using trajectory-based optimization: Technical setting and basic concepts

 Our definition is inspired by the concept of eventual normal hyperbolicity as stated by Hirsch, Pugh, and Shub in~\cite{Hirsch1977}.
 It is also inspired by the theory of nonuniform partial hyperbolicity~\cite{Barreira2007}, which is formulated for general invariant sets, considers arbitrary smooth vector bundles, and allows $\nu$ and $\nu_C$ to be nonuniform, (flow-)invariant functions on $\nhim$.
 There has been some research on generalizing results of Fenichel~\cite{Fenichel1971,Fenichel1974,Fenichel1977,Fenichel1979} and Hirsch et al.~\cite{Hirsch1970,Hirsch1977} to noncompact invariant manifolds.
 The persistence property was extended by Sakamoto~\cite{Sakamoto1990}, Bates, Lu, and Zeng~\cite{Bates1999} to noncompact NHIMs manifolds in Euclidean and Banach spaces, respectively.
 Later, Eldering~\cite{Eldering2012} provided a similar result for NAIMs in bounded geometry.
 All of the above results rely on uniformity.
 Recently, Zhou and Zhang~\cite{Zhou2021} generalized the persistence result to nonuniform NHIMs and exponentially bounded perturbations in Banach spaces.

 Our method approximates nonuniform NAIMs and, thus, we can assume persistence whenever the additional assumptions in~\cite{Zhou2021} are satisfied.
 From a modeling perspective this is important because inaccurate model parameters are taken into account.
-Before continuing we want to capture the following proposition. \begin{proposition}\less \begin{enumerate}[(i)] \item For $p\in\nhim$, consider the function